 What can we offer?

 All our Ph.D. students are fully funded.
-In addition, we have developed a system for training and mentoring, including
+In addition, we have developed a system for training, mentoring and supporting, including

 - a personalized career development plan,